Turn your AWS DevSecOps Pipeline into a bunker

 [MAMIP] Monitor AWS Managed IAM Policies

-This Article was created posted in September 2019.
+This article was originally posted in September 2019.
 Updated in February 2020.
 Disclaimer Thanks to @0xdabbad00 from SummitRoute for the original idea and jq parsing.
-Purpose When your production workloads rely on AWS IAM Managed Policies (don’t do this), you will need to be notified when changes occur behind the scene.
-It’s also interesting to monitor new AWS services releases prior announcements to get spoiled.
-This pet project automates the retrieval (every 4 hours) of new AWS Managed IAM Policies to make it easier to monitor and get alerted when changes occur (by AWS) using “Watch” feature from Github, RSS or dedicated Twitter Account. ...
+Purpose When your production workloads rely on AWS IAM Managed Policies (don’t do this), you will need to be notified when changes occur behind the scenes.
+It’s also interesting to monitor new AWS service releases ahead of the announcements to get spoiled.
+This pet project automates the retrieval (every 4 hours) of new AWS Managed IAM Policies to make it easier to monitor and get alerted when changes occur (by AWS), using the “Watch” feature on GitHub, RSS or a dedicated Twitter Account. ...

 Easily reduce by 70% your AWS Fargate bills

-Quick post today about CostSaving on AWS.
-As you know two of my preferred subjects on Public Cloud are: Security and FinOps !
-Recently, AWS introduced a way to reduce by up to 70% AWS bills using Spot instances with AWS Fargate service.
-It’s really easy to use, and if your workload is interruption-proof, batch jobs, or CI/CD containers, don’t hesitate to use it to drastically reduce your workloads costs.
-Using Terraform, you just have to specify the capacity_providers and/or the default_capacity_provider_strategy on your aws_ecs_cluster resource. ...
+Quick post today about cost saving on AWS.
+As you know, two of my preferred subjects on Public Cloud are Security and FinOps!
+Recently, AWS introduced a way to reduce AWS bills by up to 70% using Spot instances with the AWS Fargate service.
+It’s really easy to use.
+If your workload is interruption-proof, batch jobs, or CI/CD containers, don’t hesitate to use it to drastically reduce your workload costs.
+Using Terraform, you just have to specify capacity_providers and/or default_capacity_provider_strategy on your aws_ecs_cluster resource. ...